folio-org/stripes-components/lib/structures/InfoPopover/readme.md

-# InformationIcon
+# InfoPopover
 Display a small information icon which can be toggled by clicking on it.
-Useful for displaying additional information or explanations to features around the system.

 ## Props
 Name | Type | Description | default